jangelsb/subscene_api/README.md

 # subscene_api
-**This is an Unofficial Subscene API for Java.**
+**This is an Unofficial Java API for Subscene.com.**

 This is still a WIP.
 It currently only supports the HI (Hearing Impaired) mode.
 I will update this api soon with Normal and Foreign Language Only modes.

 ### How does I use it? ###
 Just download the lastest jar file from the [release page](https://github.com/jangelsb/subscene_api/releases) (or grab a [nightly](https://github.com/jangelsb/subscene_api/tree/master/out/artifacts/subscene_api_jar)) and import it into your project.